- Open Access

 Wernery U, Kaaden OR.
 Infectious diseases of camelids.
 Berlin: Blackwell Science; 2012. p.
 404.

 Azmat M, Ijaz M, Farooqi SH, Ghaffar A, Ali A, Masud A, et al. Molecular epidemiology, associated risk factors, and phylogenetic analysis of anaplasmosis in camel.
 Microb Pathog.
 2018;123:377–84.

 Ashraf QU, Khan AU, Khattak RM, Ali M, Shaikh RS, Iqbal F. A report on the high prevalence of Anaplasma sp. in buffaloes from two provinces in Pakistan.
 Ticks Tick Borne Dis.
 2013;4:395–8.

 We thank all animal owners for their co-operation during the study.
 The council of the University of Maiduguri, Nigeria is hereby acknowledged for granting TEO study leave to undertake this study.
 We thank the assistance of Adamu Aliyu, Gerald Chibuzo Agu and Andries Phukuntsi for their help during the sample collection and analysis.
 Special thanks to Marlene Hausner and Amira Al-Hosary for their useful suggestions during the laboratory work.

+Open access funding provided by Projekt DEAL.
 The financial support of the Deutscher Akademischer Austauschdienst (DAAD) through a short-term research grant (Grant No: 91709125) made available to TEO is hereby acknowledged.